Arcadia Group: 2002–2020: the Green era

 In 2002, Arcadia Group plc was bought by Taveta Investments, owned by Taveta Ltd, based in Jersey.
 Taveta Ltd is owned by Philip Green's family, the only director being his wife, Tina Green.
 Accordingly, Arcadia Group became a private company and was delisted from the London Stock Exchange.

 By the middle of October 2002, the company had sold some of its chains, including Principles, Warehouse, Racing Green and Hawkshead, to Rubicon Retail for £35m.
 Those Outfit stores which were already retailing Principles and Warehouse clothing continued to do so by arrangement with the new owners.
 Arcadia also entered into discussions regarding the sale of the Wade Smith brand back to its previous owners.

 In 2005, Sir Philip Green bought the UK retail stores of Etam and Tammy; these stores were converted into other Arcadia retail outlets, with Tammy clothing subsequently being retailed through BHS and Outfit stores.
 Some of the stores not retained by Arcadia were taken up by other fashion retail groups, with Monsoon acquiring a large number of the outlets.

 In February 2009, it was announced that the BHS department store chain, also owned by the Greens, would be integrated into Arcadia.
 As part of the changes, some administrative functions previously run separately were intended to be consolidated to improve efficiency, and some BHS retail stores were to begin to carry Arcadia brands as concessions, enabling Arcadia to expand the presence of its brands without having to lease numerous new stores, and allowing the firm to cut costs by transferring operations from stand-alone stores into BHS locations.

 In late 2010, Arcadia began a further review of its property portfolio, similar to those undertaken under the Townprint and BrandMAX schemes; several hundred of the group's existing store leases were set to expire over the next three to five years.
 Analysts estimated that between 150 and 300 stores could be shut and replaced with new locations or integrated/combined stores.
-After Phillip Green confirmed that the number of stores under lease was to fall, in 2013–14, Arcadia began shutting stores in several locations, mostly small-to-medium-sized towns and cities, including South Shields, Barnsley, Scunthorpe, Dartford, Crawley, Erdington, Birmingham and Market Harborough.
+After Phillip Green confirmed that the number of stores under lease was to fall, in 2013–14, Arcadia began shutting stores in several locations, mostly small-to-medium-sized towns and cities, including South Shields, Barnsley, Scunthorpe, Dartford, Crawley, Erdington and Market Harborough.
 Arcadia cited the rise in online shopping and "destination" centres as a reason for moving away from high street locations.
 In March 2015, following continued losses, BHS was sold to Retail Acquisitions Ltd.

 In March 2019, after continued losses, it was reported that Sir Philip Green was exploring a company voluntary arrangement (CVA) to restructure the company.
 It was feared the plan could lead to more shop closures and job losses.
 A month later, two restructuring specialists were added to the Arcadia Group's board to oversee the implementation of the CVA.
 Amid the 2020 UK outbreak of COVID-19, the group cancelled £100m of clothing orders which added to growing concerns of labour rights organisations of the impact on garment manufacturers globally.